Home > Resources > How to move photos to iCloud

 Note:

 • Photos taken on an iPhone can be put directly into iCloud.
-However, screenshots or downloaded images may need to be converted to a compatible file format (such as JPEG) before using this way to add to iCloud.
+However, screenshots or downloaded images may need to be converted to a compatible file format (such as JPEG) before using this way to transfer over to iCloud.

-1. Open a web browser on your iPhone and visit iCloud.com
+1. Open Safari on your iPhone and visit iCloud.com

-2. Sign in to iCloud using your Apple ID and password.
+2. Sign in to iCloud using your Apple account and password.

-5. Then simply tap on the photos you wish to upload, and a blue checkmark will appear on each selected photo.
+5. Tap on the photos you wish to upload, and a blue checkmark will appear on each selected photo.

-6. Later, tap on the "Add" icon in the upper right corner.
+6. Next, tap Add in the upper right corner.
 The selected photos will now begin uploading to iCloud.

-Once the upload is complete, the selected photos will be moved in your iCloud photo library and accessible on all your iCloud-connected devices.
+Once the upload is complete, you will see your selected photos in your iCloud photo library and accessible on all your iCloud-connected devices.

-Use an iCloud alternative to sync iPhone photos to Windows & Mac & iOS devices
+How to transfer iPhone photos to and from Windows & Mac & iOS devices easily

-The software also allows you to selectively move and organize your photos with a few clicks.
-You can choose specific albums, individual photos, or even a specific time range to export, customizing the transfer process according to your preferences and needs.
+In addition, the software gives you flexibility to organize your library with a few clicks.
+You can choose specific albums, individual photos, or even a specific time range to export, customize the transfer process according to your preferences and needs.

 Download Now!